chaseSpace/bear/README.md

 #### Set Non-Chain Methods

-These methods do not return a pointer to theSettype, hence they do not support method chaining.
+These methods do not return a pointer to the Set type, hence they do not support method chaining.

 | Method    | Description                                                         |
 |-----------|---------------------------------------------------------------------|